2012 Delhi gang rape and murder: Tourism

-In the aftermath of the rape case the number of female tourists fell by 35% compared to the period the previous year according to an industry survey by ASSOCHAM.
+In the aftermath of the rape case the number of female tourists to India fell by 35% compared to the same period the previous year, according to an industry survey by ASSOCHAM.
 The Foreign Office of the UK modified its travel advice and advised women against travelling alone.

-In 2014, Finance Minister Arun Jaitley commented that one small incident of rape in Delhi' advertised world-over is enough to cost us billions of dollars in terms of lower tourism".
+In 2014, Finance Minister Arun Jaitley commented "one small incident of rape in Delhi' advertised world-over is enough to cost us billions of dollars in terms of lower tourism".

 Results of protests

 In the view of widespread protests, governments at the centre and various states announced several steps to ensure the safety of women.
 The Government of Karnataka announced the launch of a 24/7 dedicated helpline (1091) to be operated by the state police to register sexual abuse complaints from women.
 It is also checking the possibility of setting up fast-track courts to dispose of pending cases pertaining to crimes against women.
 The Government of Tamil Nadu also announced a 13-point action plan to ensure safety of women in Tamil Nadu and said that incidents of sexual assault would be treated as a grave crime, and probes would be entrusted to top police officials.
-The chief minister also said that daily hearings would be conducted in all sexual abuse cases in the state for speedy trials at specially constituted fast-track courts, and women prosecutors would be appointed as government counsels.
-The Jammu and Kashmir government also announced plans to change the state's laws against sexual offences and gender crimes.
+The Tamil Nadu chief minister also said that daily hearings would be conducted in all sexual abuse cases in the state for speedy trials at specially constituted fast-track courts, and women prosecutors would be appointed as government counsels.
+The Jammu and Kashmir government also announced plans to change the state's laws against sexual offenses and gender crimes.
 The Government of Himachal Pradesh decided to set up state and district-level committees to review progress of all cases of crimes against women.

+Despite these state government responses, Singh herself endured great hardship during and after the protests.
+As one scholar put it, she continued to be "raped" (literally and figuratively): Singh faced a demeaning medical examination, a harsh cross-examination by the court, as well as "salacious media reports" and an insensitive response from society as a whole, including from people who knew her.